jhg1126q/demoEventPlanner/README.md

 ## Preview

 This is the place what we made of.
-Place image of prooject result.
+Place image of project result.

 ## Overview